-The grants that Pala gives are very much vision-focused, and include building new Vision Centres and supporting outreach programmes—all sustainable, long-term solutions that facilitate eye care, eye-tests and the provision of spectacles.
-Through funding these projects Pala is able to calculate a ‘cost per patient helped’, and it is this cost that you—yep, you—provide through purchasing their eyewear.
-So, for every pair of sunglasses sold, a pair of spectacles is given to a person in need.
+The grants that Pala Eyewear gives are very much vision-focused, and include building new Vision Centres and supporting outreach programmes—all sustainable, long-term solutions that facilitate eye care, eye-tests and the provision of spectacles.
+Through funding these projects Pala Eyewear is able to calculate a ‘cost per patient helped’, and it is this cost that you—yep, you—provide through purchasing their eyewear.

 Want to know where Pala Eyewear sits and what they’re working on in terms of these 5 values?
 Hover over these values to find out.